YoannaLa/Boutique_crossFit/README.md

 1.9	No	Python logic is limited to code displayed in course walkthrough projects and is not indicative of abilities with the Python language
 I have created 3 new models.
-Contact US
-Review product
+Contact US, Review product and Wishlist
-Wishlist

 1.12	No	There is scope for further customization on the existing custom Django models I have made changes to my website, created a new footer with social links and Contact Us forms.
 I have added Wishlist function to my "My account" and few other layout changes